iaman877/100DaysofCode/README.md

 -    [x] _October 21 2020_  revise concept of ML
 -    [x] _October 22 2020_ learnt about What is Tableau & how it is used to prediction of data
 -    [x] _October 23 2020_ learnt about story, sheet, dashboard in Tableau
-## Day 24: October 24 2020
+## Day 269: October 24-2020
--    [x] _October 23 2020_  Created some PRs for hactoberfest & learn abiut timer & intrupt in RTOS
+ Created some PRs for hactoberfest & learn abiut timer & intrupt in RTOS
+## Day 269: October 25-2020
+done some numpy program in python
+## Day 270: October 26-2020
+learnt about Cloud Front RTMP in Aws.